What is it?

 Who is it for?

-Sometimes it feels like your teenage children are living in another world.
-Parenting Teenagers is for all parents wanting to retain a guiding hand in their teenagers' lives, while learning to give them the space they need to stretch their wings and fly.
+Parenting Teenagers is for anyone with children aged 11-18, wanting to retain a guiding hand in their teenagers' lives, while learning to give them the space they need to stretch their wings and fly.

 A typical evening